-Every year for the last five years there has been a GrannysquareDay on Instagram.
-This link shows you the over 5000 granny square images posted from all over the world this year.
+Every year for many years now there has been a GrannysquareDay on Instagram.
+This link shows you the thousands granny square images posted from all over the world.
 Many are not what was originally called a granny square though but different types of lovely squares.

 There are many slightly different tutorials for crocheting the granny square.
 I still decided to make my own one too!
 For me, it is important to make the moving from one round to the next as easy as possible.
 I always do that in the same corner of the square.

 This post contains affiliate links.
 It means that if you purchase a product I recommend, I may earn a small commission with no added cost to you.

 There are also different amounts of stitches in granny squares.
 I chain two in each corner and chain one in between the groups of double-crochets on the sides of the square.
 You can also make the squares so that you chain three in the corners and two on the sides.
 That makes a slightly looser, more lacy square.

 I have three double-crochets in each double-crochet group.
 You could also have four in each for a fuller square.
 In a large project that takes up a lot more yarn!

 Want more beautiful yarn?
 Check out the monthly yarn subsciption club!

 Here is a bedspread I crocheted several years ago and still use daily.
 It is all in granny squares.
 I have crocheted them together in the last round.
 See the video about joining granny squares as you go!
 Joining them on the go requires a bit more planning beforehand because you can’t try out the different ways you might want to join them.
 For a project where you want the squares to be in a completely mixed order, joining as you go is the ideal way as there is no sewing afterwards.
 I have over 30 colours in my bedspread.